Workiva/react_testing_library/doc/migration_guides/expectations.md

 This is essentially the same thing, except it's more clear how that affects the user.

-Out in the wild, there may be many `expect` statements (that are not as focused) or other factors that make it harder to determine the actual use case.
+Out in the wild, as opposed to having focused expectations, there may be many `expect` statements or other factors that make it harder to determine the actual use case.
 Since this test is simple and there's nothing else to look at though, that's our use case: the component loads with no initial values so that it's ready for whatever the user needs to do!

 **2. Check that the `expect` Statements Support the Use Case**